 Are patients any better off?

-After a car accident many people are caught in a maze trying to track down information on the costs of medical procedures because insurance companies will have different agreements with different providers and hospitals.
+After a car accident, many people are caught in a maze trying to track down information on the costs of medical procedures because insurance companies will have different agreements with different providers and hospitals.
 Looking at the pricing lists on the hospital websites will tell you almost nothing.
 The actual cost to a patient will depend on the negotiated price between the insurance company, hospital, and the injured parties’ ability to represent their interests.
-Which is why we always recommend speaking to a personal injury lawyer to review your situation and confidently get the best deal.
+This is why we always recommend speaking to a personal injury lawyer to review your situation and confidently get the best deal.

-Why is this on a legal blog?
+Why Is this on a legal blog?